mckennapsean/dissertation/content/03-framework.md

 _make_, and _deploy_.
 For each activity, we articulate the motivation, possible design methods, and the visualization artifacts which relate to decisions and have an explicit link back to levels of the nested model.
-This framework supports an iterative, human-centered visualization design process with guidance on possible effective design methods for novice visualization designers.
+This framework supports an iterative, human-centered visualization design process which we characterize with the introduction of design timelines.
+Lastly, we provide guidance on how to choose effective design methods with a table of 40 selected design methods of interest to novice visualization designers to employ in their own projects.

 ![